 Set Default Styles

-When you set a project’s Default Styles, every new object you add to the pages of that project will adopt those styles.
+When you set a project’s Default Style, every new object you add to the pages of that project will adopt that style.

 - Click on the empty area of any page

 To set the Default Style from the right-click Context Menu: